spunnanithi/cartropolis/README.md

 <img src="project-beta-diagram.png" width="1000" height="500">

+- For this project, our group decided to split the application up into three microservices: Service microservice, Sales microservice and Inventory microservice.
+Each microservice will _"own"_ a particular set of data for which other microservices may poll to utilize as value objects within each respective microservice.

+  - Front-end: our group decided to utilize the React library to create a fast and responsive webpage to enhance user experience.
+The user is able to interact with the webpage at http://localhost:3000/.
+  - Back-end: our group decided to utilize the Django framework to set up RESTful APIs for each microservice.
+RESTful API requests can be made to the appropriate URLs to obtain necessary data from each microservice.
+  - Docker: a `docker-compose.yml` is provided so it would be easy to build and run Docker containers with necessary dependencies for the whole application.

 ### Getting Started

 This is the link to the repo where you will first need to go in order to fork and clone this project.